Orange-OpenSource/a11y-guidelines/src/en/articles/must-haves.md

 ## Conclusion
-We rely on you to use these checklists at the start of each project and regularly throughout the project to ensure no regression.
+We're counting on you to use these checklists at the start of each project, and then regularly throughout the project, to ensure no regression.

+This is just the first step, and you must not stop there.
+Once these criteria are understood and integrated, it will then be possible to focus on other accessibility criteria to further enhance the quality of the developed products.